 What do you get at the end:

-Your miles and night sailing hours will be signed off in your personal logbook at the end of the mile builder.
+You will keep an unforgettable experience after completing the routes of the Experience Builder.
+Your miles (including skippered 60+ miles passages) and night sailing hours will be signed off in your personal logbook at the end of the route.

 We recommend the RYA shorebased courses, our C-MASTERS Passage Planning course and our Navigation @ Night course.
 In addition, the RYA Radar course is very useful.